James Purefoy

 James Brian Mark Purefoy (born 3 June 1964) is an English actor.
-He played Marcus Antonius in the HBO series Rome, Nick Jenkins in A Dance to the Music of Time, college professor turned serial killer Joe Carroll in the series The Following, Solomon Kane in the film of the same name, and Hap Collins in the Sundance series Hap and Leonard.
+He played Marcus Antonius in the HBO series Rome, Nick Jenkins in A Dance to the Music of Time, college professor turned serial killer Joe Carroll in the Fox thriller series The Following, Solomon Kane in the film of the same name, and Hap Collins in the Sundance series Hap and Leonard.
 Purefoy also played Lord Phillipe de Clermont in the second season of the hit AMC/Netflix series "A Discovery of Witches".
 In 2018, he starred as Laurens Bancroft in the first season of Altered Carbon, a Netflix original series.
-Following an uncredited role as V in the 2006 film V for Vendetta (replaced and dubbed over by Hugo Weaving), he was cast in a main role as Captain Gulliver "Gully" Troy / Captain Blighty in the 2020–2021 second and 2022 third season of the television series Pennyworth, the prequel to both Gotham and V for Vendetta.
+Following an uncredited role as V in the 2006 film V for Vendetta (replaced and dubbed over by Hugo Weaving), he was cast in a main role as Captain Gulliver "Gully" Troy / Captain Blighty in the 2020–2021 second and 2022 third season of the television series Pennyworth, the prequel to both Gotham and the upcoming V for Vendetta TV series.

 Early life

-Purefoy was born in Taunton, Somerset, the eldest son of Anthony Chetwynd Purefoy and Shirley, née Taylor.
+Purefoy was born 3 June 1964 in Taunton, Somerset, the eldest son of Anthony Chetwynd Purefoy and Shirley, née Taylor.

 Purefoy boarded at Sherborne School, which he left with only one O-level.
 He later went to night school and received 11 more O-levels, before taking his A-levels at Brooklands College in Weybridge.
 He worked as a porter at Yeovil District Hospital before studying acting at the Central School of Speech and Drama.

 Purefoy said that as a “young radical actor”, he had different politics to his father, who was a Tory and who worked for the Conservative Party; they had had “long interesting discussions” about politics.